 The SHAW team remains troubled about racial and cultural inequalities in our communities, in our country, and in the health care system in our nation, impacting life outcomes across the life span.
 We stand with all the families, friends, and communities who have lost loved ones senselessly due to racism.
 Ever increasing lives lost to the coronavirus pandemic enigmatically by Black and Brown communities only adds gasoline to the fire of injustice and inequality.

-We know that the global protests in support of Black lives is essential to motivation of systemic change.
+We know that the global protests in support of Black lives are essential to motivation of systemic change.
 At the same time, we acknowledge that witnessing police brutality against protesters and Black people in the news or social media can be overwhelming, confusing, and traumatizing.
 We are also aware that engaging in uncomfortable conversations about race, social justice, and bringing equality to the foreground can lead to witnessing trusted friends, peers, family, and colleagues as having problematic or racist interpretations.

 As part of health and wellness services available to you, our staff counselors are ready to offer our support throughout these challenging times.
 We also understand if you would prefer a BIPOC (black/ indigenous/ people of color) clinician with whom to discuss these issues.
 We are happy to help guide to you to a variety of services and clinicians, on and off campus as well as virtually.
 Here is more information on how to get in touch with a mental health provider.